DocNow/unshrtn/README.md

     % unshrt start --database /var/unshrtn/unshrtn.db

-You can dump the database as line oriented JSON and load it againif you want to back it up or move it around:
+You can dump the database as line oriented JSON and load it again if you want to back it up or move it around:

     % unshrtn dump /path/to/datbase > backup.jsonl